diempi/docs/docs/src/arns.md

 Arweave URLs and Transaction IDs are long, difficult to remember, and occasionally miscategorized as spam.
 The Arweave Name System (ArNS) aims to resolve these problems in a decentralized manner.
 ArNS is a censorship-resistant naming system stored on Arweave, purchased with IO tokens, enabled through AR.IO gateway domains, and used to connect friendly domain names to permaweb dApps, web pages, data, and identities.

-It's like an open, permissionless address book for anything on the permaweb, powered by SmartWeave.
+It's like an open, permissionless address book for anything on the permaweb, powered by the aoComputer.

 This system works similarly to traditional DNS services, where users can purchase a name in a registry and DNS Name servers resolve these names to IP addresses.
 The system shall be flexible and allow users to purchase names permanently or lease them for a defined period based on their use case.
-With ArNS, the registry is decentralized, permanent, and stored on Arweave (with SmartWeave).
+With ArNS, the registry is decentralized, permanent, and stored on Arweave (through the aoComputer).
 This means that apps and infrastructure cannot just read the latest state of the registry but can also check any point in time in the past, creating a “Wayback Machine” of permanent data.

 Users can register a name, like *ardrive*, within the ArNS Registry.
-Before owning a name, they must create an Arweave Name Token (ANT), a SmartWeave Token and open-source protocol used by ArNS to track the ownership and control over the name.
+Before owning a name, they must create an Arweave Name Token (ANT), an aoCOmputer process and open-source protocol used by ArNS to track the ownership and control over the name.
 ANTs allow the owner to set a pointer to any type of permaweb data, like a page, dApp or file, via its Arweave Transaction ID.

-Each AR.IO gateway acts as both a SmartWeave cache and an ArNS Name resolver.
+Each AR.IO gateway acts as both a smart contract cache and an ArNS Name resolver.
 They will generate the latest state of both the ArNS Registry and its related ANTs and serve this information rapidly for apps and users.
 AR.IO gateways will also resolve that name as one of their own subdomains, e.g., *https://ardrive.arweave.net* and proxy all requests to the associated Arweave Transaction ID.
 This means that ANTs work across all AR.IO gateways that support them: *https://ardrive.ar-io.dev*, *https://ardrive.g8way.io/*, etc.

 Users can easily reference these friendly names in their browsers, and other applications and infrastructure can build rich solutions on top of these ArNS primitives.